lordbagel42/basalt-monado/README.md

 modifications so that it can be used from Monado for SLAM tracking.
 Many thanks to the Basalt authors.

+Follow this file for instructions on how to get Basalt up and running with Monado.
+This README tries to be as concise as possible, but there are many details that need to be addressed on it, so please do not skip any section, otherwise it is likely that it won't work.
+Having said that, this guide has been tested in limited setups, so please report any changes you had to make in order to get it working in different ones.

 ## Index

 - [Basalt for Monado](#basalt-for-monado)